Equivariant Coarse (Co-)Homology Theories: Introduction

 \section{Introduction}

-Coarse \mbox{(co-)}homology theories have already been discussed before in quite broad generality, see for example the axiomatic approach by Mitchener \cite{MitchenerCoarse} (only formulated for homology) or the spectral approach by Bunke and Engel \cite{BunkeEngel_homotopy, BunkeEngel_CoarseCohomologyTheories}, see also \cite{BunkeEngelKasprowskiWinges} for the equivariant version.
+Coarse \mbox{(co-)}homology theories have already been discussed before in various forms, see for example the axiomatic approach by Mitchener \cite{MitchenerCoarse} (only formulated for homology) or the spectral approach by Bunke and Engel \cite{BunkeEngel_CoarseCohomologyTheories, BunkeEngel_homotopy}, see also \cite{BunkeEngelKasprowskiWinges} for the equivariant version.

+The work by Bunke and Engel et al.\ is undoubtedly the most ``modern'' manifestation of this topic and also the mightiest from a conceptual point of view.
+However, it appears to be unnecessarily inconvenient for most practitioners of coarse geometry and coarse index theory \`a~la~John Roe, because it utilizes the language of infinity categories, which does not belong to the standard repertoire of that community and is usually not required in their research.\footnote{Note that the review of \cite{BunkeEngel_homotopy} in zbMATH independently expresses this opinion.} Instead, coarse index invariants are often constructed directly in very specific models for certain coarse (co-)homology groups and reformulating them in the world of infinity categories would be rather futile.

+Another basic idea of the Bunke--Engel-approach is that coarse (co-)homology theories should always be defined on the category of all bornological coarse spaces.
+While this is theoretically desirable, the plain unadulterated definitions of many examples work a priori only on certain subcategories, e.g., the one of all proper metric spaces.
+Additional work has to be invested to reformulate these definitions in order to squeeze the theories into this rather rigid set-up.

+Therefore, it is imperative to not completely dismiss the complementary, ``service-oriented'' approach: Instead of defining coarse (co-)homology in a way which forces the users to adapt their examples to the theory, one can also formulate the theory in a flexible way which adapts itself to the concrete examples.
+An Eilenberg--Steenrod like axiomatic set-up involving a suitable notion of admissible categories of coarse spaces seems to be perfect in this regard, and the purpose of the present exposition is to provide suchlike.